benitoss/CycloneV_UnAmiga/README.md

 # Cyclone V UnAmiga FPGA

-Cyxclone V UnAmiga is a Amiga 1200 computer in a FPGA board.
+Cyclone V UnAmiga is an Amiga 1200 computer in a FPGA board.
 The main core is based in a minimig core of MiST ported  by **Jepalza** to this FPGA.
 There is a version AGA of the UnAmiga 1200.

 ![alt text](https://github.com/benitoss/CycloneV_UnAmiga/blob/master/Cyclone_V_UnAmiga.jpg)